Why Do Car Insurance Quotes Change Daily?

 SmartFinancial Compares Auto Insurance Policies

-To take advantage of SmartFinancial's free quote tool, just enter your zip code below or call 855-214-2291 for help.
+To take advantage of SmartFinancial's free quote tool, just enter your zip code or call 855-214-2291 for help.
 When you do an insurance comparison, secured networks keep your data safe.
-So if you have a new car or an older one, see if you can get a better rate and possibly even better coverage for less money.
+Our tools also make evaluating rates easy.
+So if you have a new car or an older one, see if you can get a better rate and possibly even better coverage for less money. coverage for less money.